gbmhunter/blog/content/pcb-design/component-packages/qfn-component-package/index.md

 The main difference between these two singulation methods is the cross-sectional profile.
 Punch singulation gives a tapered cross-section (larger cross-section at the bottom than the top), while sawn singulation gives a completely square cross-section.

-{{< figure src="/images/2014/12/qfn-component-package-sawn-vs-punch-vs-col-singulation.png" width="573px" caption="Cross-sectional comparison of sawn and punch singulated QFN packages.
+{{< img src="qfn-component-package-sawn-vs-punch-vs-col-singulation.png" width="573px" caption="Cross-sectional comparison of sawn and punch singulated QFN packages.
 Image from http://cache.freescale.com/files/analog/doc/app_note/AN1902.pdf."  >}}

 Punch singulated QFN packages are JEDEC compliant.